Dear reader of ADxS.org, please excuse the disruption.

 • Zolpidem

 Inhibitor: Inhibits CYP3A4 so that less CYP3A4 degradation effect is available.
-This may result in active ingredients being broken down too slowly.
+This can lead to active ingredients being broken down too slowly.
 There is a risk of overdose and increased side effects.

 Strong inhibitors can cause:

-up to more than 5-fold increase in plasma AUC levels
+up to over 5-fold increase in plasma AUC values

 • Acetazolamide